EmanuelSanchez/WiCoFS/README.md

 It contains some libraries and scripts to program the Atmega328 in pure C and transmit data to a script in python and thus make a virtual keyboard and virtual mouse to control the flight simulator.

+The entire project was developed in the Open Source Atom editor, this is the reason for the layout of the folders.
+However, it can be easily imported into the Arduino IDE.

 ### Software Requirements ###

 Python3: